FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Two Phase Flood Routing Guidelines 2023/Two Phase Flood Routing Guidelines 2023.rst

 HY10, pp.
 1679-1704.

 Yang, C.T., 1996.
 *Sediment Transport, Theory and Practice*,” McGraw-Hill, New York, N.Y.

 Zeller, M.
 E.
-   and W.
+nd W.
 T.
 Fullerton, 1983.
 “A theoretically derived sediment transport equation for sand-bed channels in arid regions,” Proceedings of the D.
 B.
 Simons Symposium on Erosion and Sedimentation, R.
 M.
 Li and P.
 F.
 Lagasse, eds., Colorado State University and ASCE.

 Appendix B.
 Tailings Dam Mudflows

 Very viscous, hyperconcentrated sediment flows are referred to as mudflows.
 Mudflows are nonhomogeneous, nonNewtonian, transient flood events whose fluid properties can change significantly as they flow down steep canyons and floodplains below a tailings dam.
 A mudflow will consist of a fine sediment fluid matrix that can support boulder transport and its behavior is a function of the fluid matrix properties, flow area geometry, slope and roughness.
 The fine sediment concentration (silt, clay and fine sands in the fluid matrix) controls the fluid properties including viscosity, density and yield stress.
 The dominant property of a mudflow is the high viscosity which results in velocities much slower than water floods on the same slope.
 High fluid matrix density can increase the buoyancy of large sediment particles from gravel to boulders which are just along for the ride, often being transported near the flow surface.
 The yield stress is a measure of the internal fluid resistance to flow and will effect both flow initiation and cessation.

 For a mudflow event, the average sediment concentration generally ranges between 20% and 35% by volume with peak concentrations approaching 50% (Table
 1 in the main document).
 If the tailings dam has relatively equal volumes of tailings and water storage, the breach hydrograph may contain too much water to produce a viscous mudflow event.
 Most tailings dam breach mudflows have a distinct pattern of flood evolution.
 Initially, clear water flows may debouch from the reservoir which will be quickly followed by a surge wave of tailings mud (40 to 50% concentration by volume).
 When the breach peak discharge arrives, the average sediment concentration may decrease to the range of 30 to 40% concentration by volume if the water storage is sufficient.
 On the falling limb of the hydrograph, surges of higher sediment concentration may occur.

 If the tailings mudflow was initiated by a seismic or static slope stability failure, the concentration by volume will be relatively uniform throughout the mudflow event.
 As the mudflow moves down the valley or canyon, dewatering may occur further increasing the concentration by volume.
 The final area of inundation will depend on the volume and the flow cessation.

 To simulate mudflows with the FLO-2D model, the viscosity and yield stress variables must be specified.
 In most cases, local viscosity and yield stress data is not available and variables must be chosen from Table B.1 or some other source.
 In the absence of any tailings laboratory data for a viscous mudflow, it is suggested that the Glenwood 4 viscosity and yield stress variables be assigned.
 The variables for this sample will result in a high viscosity and moderate yield stress with high sediment concentrations.
 Other sample relationships in the following table can be evaluated to establish a range of hydraulic conditions.
 If other viscosity and yield stress relationships are applied, it is recommended that the plotted relationships fall in the range of the bands shown in Figures B.1 and B.2.
 Data that falls outside the ranges in these figures may not yield representative flow results.

 .. list-table::
    :widths: 100